Mask the Redundancy: Evolving Masking Representation Learning for Multivariate Time-Series Clustering: Proposed Method

 \subsection{IVM: Importance-aware Variate-wise Masking}

 To explicitly facilitate dynamic redundancy suppression, learnable IVM is designed to adapt the masking to the MTS clustering tasks.
-The clustering-friendly evolving masking is realized in two stages: Content-aware importance evaluation and redundant timestamp masking.
+The clustering-friendly evolving masking is realized in three stages: single-variate view generation, content-aware importance evaluation, and redundant timestamp masking.

+\textbf{Single-Variate View Generation:} To facilitate content-aware importance evaluation, we first generate single-variate view embeddings from the original input $X$: